datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:dc9f2c11f7
 ## An interactive world map

 Ever wonder how some data scientists make these beautiful geographical maps?
-In this exercise we show you how they do it.
+This exercise shows you how they do it.

 A choropleth map provides an easy way to visualize how a measurement varies across a geographic area or it shows the level of variability within a region.
-We provided an example of such a map on the right.
+An example of such a map is provided on the right.
 Run the code and you will see a map of the USA showing the 2011 US Agriculture Exports by State.
 Hover over each state to see the export value per state in Millions USD.

 Let's highlight the most important pieces in the code: